To participate in validator elections, users must first make a transfer of CELO to the

 An account calls

-lock, transferring an amount of Celo Gold from their balance to the
+lock, transferring an amount of CELO from their balance to the

 LockedGold smart contract.
 This increments the account's 'non-voting' balance by the same amount.